 Elaine has been involved with Wadars for over 18 years as a volunteer, a Trustee, and more recently as a member of the Animal Welfare Team.

-Elaine works part time alongside Billy and Julie, and has a particular passion for working with our homeless cats and small animals including rabbits and guinea pigs, as well as rescuing wildlife.
+Elaine works part time alongside Billy, and has a particular passion for working with our homeless cats and small animals including rabbits and guinea pigs, as well as rescuing wildlife.
 She also fosters some of our animals from time to time.

 Bunny Duke-Colley - Administrator